Stress importance of National Career Readiness Certification for High School Students:

 Assessing the emerging workforce is vital to helping Mississippians develop the skills necessary for future jobs.
 A significant step in doing this would be to provide funding for all Mississippi high school students to take both the ACT® college readiness exam and the ACT® WorkKeys® job skills assessment.
-Results will provide students with information that will allow them to understand all options available for post-secondary education in order to chart a path forward, leading to a successful and rewarding career.
+Results will provide students information to understand all options available for post-secondary education in order to chart a path forward, leading to a successful and rewarding career.
 It would also boost Mississippi's economic growth by displaying the skillsets of the emerging workforce to prospective employers.
+In addition, the WorkKeys® assessment provides students with a National Career Readiness Certification.

 Current law requires a business that has an average monthly sales tax liability of at least fifty thousand dollars ($50,000.00) to pay on or before the twenty-fifth day of June an amount of seventy-five percent (75%) of such taxpayer's estimated sales tax liability for the month of June of the current calendar year, or an amount equal to at least seventy-five percent (75%) of the taxpayer's sales tax liability for the month of June of the preceding calendar year.
 Removal of Section 2 of code section 26-65-33 would address this issue while creating continuity for businesses.